The purpose of this policy is to outline department policy and guidance on selecting suitable teaching and learning resources for students.

 Teaching and learning resources

-The ‘teaching and learning resources’ referred to in the guidelines include any spoken, written or visual text or activity used or conducted by schools, for example:
+The ‘teaching and learning resources’ referred to in the guidelines include any spoken, written or visual text and graphical content or activity used or conducted by schools, for example:

-- digital learning resources including video, audio, text, animations and images
+- digital learning resources including video, audio, text, websites, animations and images